Welcome to the most complete guide to going solar in 2022.

 Solar Panel Maintenance

-The good news: Solar maintenance is a breeze.
+The good news: Solar panels have no moving parts, so the maintenance is a breeze.

-Solar panels are built to withstand weather.
-And if your panels were mounted tilted, then the rain already cleans them off for you.
+In addition, solar panels are built to withstand weather, including hail and hurricanes!
+And most of the time, panels will be mounted tilted, which means the rain already cleans them off for you.

 You may also hose them down or use a leaf blower if it’s been dry weather to keep them running at their highest possible efficiency.